 One of the best ways employers can get involved on campus is by participating in on-campus events or hosting events for our students on-site at individual companies.
 There are many event opportunities for employers on campus throughout the academic school year.

-The next Engineering Career Fair will be held in the Winter and is scheduled for January 28, 2019.
+The next Engineering Career Fair will be held in the Fall and is scheduled for Monday October 14th, 2019.
 Registration will open soon - if you're interested in learning more about upcoming career fair, please fill out the Engineering Career Interest form.

 |Engineering Career Fair Interest form|

-Information sessions hosted on campus are a great way for a company to share their brand and company needs with engineering and computer science students.
-We can facilitate information sessions for employers in our newly renovated Ford Activity Center room located in the College of Engineering.
-Information sessions are free for employers to host, but some employers do choose to provide pizza or light refreshments for students as an added bonus.
+Information sessions hosted on campus are a great way for you to share information about your company brand and hiring needs with engineering and computer science students.
+Most information sessions include a presentation about company culture, employee perks/benefits, application process, and current projects.
+They are generally held in our newly renovated Ford Activity Center room located in the College of Engineering.
+Information sessions are free for employers to host, but most employers do choose to provide lunch/dinner or light refreshments for students as an added bonus.

-If your hiring needs fall outside of the timing of our career fairs we can provide a recruiting table or room in the College of Engineering during peak "travel" times for students and will advertise your company's presence in advance to students.
+If you are looking for a more casual way to connect with students, you can host a recruiting table or room in the College of Engineering.
+We will promote the event to students in advance.
 Most interactions will be short 2-3 minute conversations on opportunities at your company, and ways to approach applying (and best fit).
-Resources such as info graphics, job postings and information on the company are usually provided.
+Most employers bring resources along with them, such as infographics, job postings, information on the company, and small giveaways.

 Professional Development Workshops